How To Connect The Remix IDE To Hardhat For Ethereum Contract Development

-The web based Remix IDE is the go-to development editor for those looking to develop and test Ethereum contracts.
+The web-based Remix IDE is the go-to development editor for those looking to develop and test remix Ethereum contracts.

-However, while Remix is an excellent tool for developing Ethereum contracts, under the hood it has a some limitations, mainly due to the fact that the Ethereum test networks it uses to run contracts is a blackbox running inside a virtual machine in the browser.
+However, while Remix is an excellent tool for developing Ethereum contracts, under the hood, it has some limitations, mainly because the Ethereum test network it uses to run contracts is a blackbox running inside a virtual machine in the browser.

-Given the local test network runs in the browser, it makes it difficult to monitor properties of that blockchain, such as which transactions are running or to configure the actual properties of the local chain for advanced testing.
+Given the local test network runs in the browser, it is difficult to monitor the properties of that blockchain, such as which transactions are running or to configure the actual properties of the local chain for advanced testing.

 In this article, I will walk through the steps of bringing these two worlds together and show you how to configure the Remix IDE to compile contracts using Hardhat and then deploy them to a locally running Hardhat test network.

 What is the Remix IDE?

 Remix is a web-based integrated development environment (IDE) created by the Ethereum foundation to make developing and testing Ethereum contracts written in the Solidity programming language a snap.